Financial-Times/dotcom-reliability-kit/packages/app-info/README.md

 If the system code is read from the application's `package.json` file then it will be stripped of any `"ft-"` prefix – this is a legacy name and our app system codes do not begin with it.

+### `appInfo.processType`

+Get the type of the running process, which is the name for the current process within an application.

+For AWS Lambda, this is the name of the function, read from `process.env.AWS_LAMBDA_FUNCTION_NAME`.

+For Heroku, this is derived from the first part of `process.env.DYNO`, which is set to by Heroku, e.g. a dyno called `web.1` will have `processType` set to `web`.
+The process types in an application are defined by the application's `Procfile`.

+If neither `process.env.AWS_LAMBDA_FUNCTION_NAME` or `process.env.DYNO` are set, this property will be `null`

 ## Contributing